uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 pl/SQL could still be used, as a last resort, to apply different commands to different ISS Slave versions, but that would be hardly maintainable, so it would only be suggested to handle critical situations temporarily.

 General recommendation would be to upgrade an ISS Master, then upgrade ISS Slaves before attempting any new Inter-Server Synchronization.
 Another RFC will detail how Hub could make such upgrades easier.

+## Others

+- assumption is that a Server will not import content from more than one exporting Server (current implementation allows multiple Masters).
+This limitation could be lifted at a later stage
+- current assumption is that content will be added to the Organization with the same name at the receiving end.
+Organization mapping might come as a later step

 # Alternatives